Ye, formerly Kanye West, to buy right-wing social media app Parler

 Parlement Technologies, the app’s parent company, made the announcement Monday morning stating they are “pleased to announce that it has entered into an agreement in principle for Ye, formerly known as Kanye West, to acquire the Parler platform.”

-Parler, an app launched in 2018, became the popular alternative for conservative users who were on apps such as Twitter and Facebook after platforms started to flag untrue posts.
+Parler launched in 2018 and became the popular alternative for conservative users who were on apps such as Twitter and Facebook after platforms started to flag untrue posts.

 Parler’s CEO George Farmer said the deal will change the way the world views free speech and called the acquisition “groundbreaking.”